 Driving Ireland: Traffic Calming

-Speeds slow when entering towns and villages and you'll notice "traffic calming devices", nothing more than signs, small curb and crosswalks to remind you to slow down.
+Speeds slow when entering towns and villages and you'll notice "traffic calming devices", nothing more than signs, small curb, speed bumps and crosswalks to remind you to slow down.

 Driving Ireland: Roadworks

 You'll see signs for many "roadworks", or road construction, throughout Ireland regardless of being in a big city or small village.
 Mind the workers, watch your speed and stop on red lights even if there is no one coming in the other direction.

 When it comes to the red lights, you may think that you are waiting for a long time and there isn't someone monitoring -- do NOT decide to go!
 They put these red lights up while they are working so be patient -- we've never had a light not change to green at some point.